hSaria/ChromaTerm/docs/api/introduction.md

     The points below are very peculiar and ones you likely won't have to worry about; they're only here to document the behavior.

+When the `Config` class has multiple rules and they match the same text, the following occurs:

 * If one match is inside another (encapsulates it), the color of the inner match remains unchanged.
+* If two rules match the same text exactly, the latest rule added to the `Config` instance will color the match.
 * If two rules have partially-overlapping matches, the overlap is colored by the trailing match (the latter one in the text).
-* If two rules match the same text exactly, the latest rule added to the `Config` instance will color the match.